Difference Between a Toxin and a Toxoid

 Toxins are found in our environment and include the ability to: make you sick, cause an inflammatory reaction, may or may not be radioactive, also may be carcinogenic.

-The source of toxins can be varied ranging from food, daily used surfaces, chemicals, animals, to even contaminated air or water.
+The toxins’ source can vary, ranging from food, daily used surfaces, chemicals, and animals to even contaminated air or water.

 What is a Toxoid?